marek-simonik/record3d_unity_streaming/README.md

 		make -j8
 		sudo make install

-If the installation of both libraries was successfull, you can run [the Unity demo project](https://github.com/marek-simonik/record3d_unity_demo).
+If the installation of both libraries was successful, you can run [the Unity demo project](https://github.com/marek-simonik/record3d_unity_demo).